 Students typically do not need a wet suit.
 We have a handful of wet suits and top layers for students if the temperature gets unusually cold.
 Send a wet suit with your child if you already own one, but do not feel the need to purchase one specifically for camp.

 YES!
 Mountain weather patterns can be somewhat random, but we have a pretty good idea of what is coming.
 If it is just raining, students will typically keep sailing in the Rain Gear they hopefully brought along.
 If it starts to lightning or thunder, we immediately get off the water and head into the Clubhouse for games and chalk talks.
 Camp runs everyday rain or shine

 What type of sailboat will my child be sailing?

 Beginners typically will sail in pairs on a Laser Pico, RS Tera or RS Zest.
 Intermediate sailors will be sailing solo or in pairs on a Laser Pico, RS Tera or RS Zest.
-More advanced sailors will be using a Laser or RS Tera solo.
+More advanced sailors will be using a RS Feva or Laser and RS Tera solo.

 What is the cancellation policy, and do you offer refunds?

 You will need to let us know 5 days prior to camp if you would like to cancel for a full refund.
 There is no charge for changing to a different week.

 Please Contact Us with any more questions you may have.